marcbria/sushiReport/README.md

 # sushiReport
-A small harvester that collects COUNTER statistics from multiple OJS (sushi-lite plugin required).
+A small harvester that collects COUNTER statistics from multiple OJS (sushi-lite plugin required) and returns data in CSV format.

 # Syntax
 ```